Selected Seawave Index

 - Boat with OE seats and footrests removed: 15kg

 - Deck, coaming tube and 4 alloy deck supports (used once; sold): 2.3kg

-- Boat as I usually use it with DIY footrest tube, packraft seatbase, SoT backrest, packraft thigh straps and 3-m lanyard: 16kg
+- Boat as I usually use it with DIY footrest tube, packraft seat base, SoT backrest, packraft thigh straps and 3-m lanyard: 16kg

 And although it’s not as shapely as the Incept, the Seawave’s bow is more of a cheese cutter than the Amigo’s upturned flat floor (left, on the right).
 And flipped over the Seawave’s ‘keel tube‘ (below left) is a little more pronounced.
 I wonder if this could mean better tracking without a skeg?
 (Yes it does.)
 On the shallow Spey one time, the unskegged Amigo was a right pain in the days of backwind we experienced – the back kept coming round requiring a whole lot of hauling effort to keep the boat in line and a lot worse than I recall with the Sunny run without a skeg.
-A rudder might have fixed that but those upturned bow and sterns are more wind catchers rather than the wave-riding water ploughs they’re supposed to be.
+A rudder might have fixed that but the upturned Amigo bow and stern are more wind catchers rather than the wave-riding water ploughs they’re supposed to be.

-Out of the bag, without any hesitation I removed the two inflatable seats and footrests and sold them with the Amigo.
-Instead I’ll re-use the very comfy set up I perfected on the Amigo: a packraft seat base (very light) and a foam SoT backrest (left).
+Out of the bag, without any hesitation, I removed the two inflatable seats and footrests and sold them with the Amigo.
+Instead, I’ll re-use the very comfy set up I perfected on the Amigo: a packraft seat base (very light) and a foam SoT backrest (left).
 Luckily the Seawave has loads of attachment points to achieve that.

 The thigh straps which I’ve become so used to on the Amigo clipped right into some handy D-rings and are a great aid to efficient paddling and connection with the boat.
 I ditched the heavy SoT straps and instead use lightweight packraft straps.